The Soothing Benefits of Lavender in Skincare Products

 The premium skincare community is always coming up with new ways to treat various skin conditions.
 Recently, we have seen lavender oil skincare on the rise.
 Commonly known for its relaxing scent, lavender oil’s effects actually extend beyond the smell of lavender and can have a direct impact on the appearance of your skin when applied topically.
 We checked in with the Kate Somerville skincare clinic esthetician Michelle Freese to learn more about the soothing benefits of using lavender in skincare.

 Lavender oil for skin can have a number of benefits that may surprise you.
 It is a powerful herb boasting a variety of properties that can help address a variety of skin concerns.
 “It is obviously known for its soothing and calming effects as a fragrance, but these spa-like effects actually have a similar result on the skin,” says Michelle.
 She walked us through some of the properties of lavender and its most notable benefits.

-Reduces Acne Lavender oil has antibacterial properties 1 that helps to kill acne-inducing bacteria and clogged pores.
+Lavender oil has antibacterial properties that helps to kill acne-inducing bacteria and clogged pores.
 By unclogging pores and reducing inflammation when you put it on your skin, lavender helps prevent acne from developing while treating existing blemishes.

-Speeds Healing Some research 3 indicates that lavender oil may promote the healing of skin tissue.
+Some research indicates that lavender oil may promote the healing of skin tissue.
 In which case, next time you have a cut, scrape, or another wound, reach for the lavender oil to help speed up the healing process.

 Potential Side Effects